 Coarse and suspended process solids are screened, filtered, precipitated, and settled from grape juice, wine, and process water.
 Removing solids prior to directing process water to flowmeters, storage tanks, and treatment systems minimizes system clogging, extends the life of equipment, improves treatment efficiency, and restores system capacity.

 Process solids are also generated from process water treatment systems.
 Ponds are periodically dredged to restore capacity.
-Sludge and scum from SDS settling tanks are also removed as part of regular maintenance.
+Sludge and scum from settling tanks are also removed as part of regular maintenance.

 Process solids release nitrogen, BOD, and salinity as the organic material breaks down.
-Liquid (process water) drained from solids due to precipitation exposure or storage have high concentrations of these constituents.
+Liquid (process water) drained from solids after precipitation exposure or during storage have high concentrations of these constituents.
 Discharge or percolation of this higher strength process water can potentially degrade groundwater.
 Process solids are typically containerized or stockpiled and dried before they are land applied as a soil amendment or disposed of offsite.
+Onsite composting and reuse of process solids are encouraged.

 Salt Control